lelong37/kendo-angular-typed/README.md

     exportClick: (e: HTMLAnchorElement) => void;
 }
 ```
 Now we can setup the class/implementation for IDiagramController which will use as the ng Controller/ViewModel for our ng View.
-Notice below our class or implementation is when we then register our DiagramController with ng (AngularJS).
+Notice below our class or implementation is when we then register our DiagramController with Angular.
+Note: we've also recommend this approach with Angular 1.x because this will play nicely if any whenver you deciede to upgrade to Angular v2.
 ```js
 class DiagramController implements IDiagramController {